MicrosoftDocs/connected-spaces/articles/ase-connect.md

+---
+author: krankc-ms
+description: Learn how to connect Azure Stack Edge to your network to use with Dynamics 365 Connected Store (public preview) ms.author: frch ms.date: 07/01/2020 ms.service: crm-online ms.topic: article
+title: Connect Azure Stack Edge to your network for use with Dynamics 365 Connected Store (public preview) ms.reviewer: v-brycho
+---

-# Connect Azure Stack Edge to your network for use with Dynamics 365 Connected Store
+# Connect Azure Stack Edge to your network for use with Dynamics 365 Connected Store (public preview)

-After you've [installed Azure Stack Edge](ase-install.md), you're ready to connect it to your network and configure the network.
+After you've [installed Azure Stack Edge](ase-install.md), you're ready to connect it to your network and configure the network for use with Microsoft Dynamics 365 Connected Store.
 If you’re working with a system integrator to install the hardware and set up the network, you may want to contact them for support with this step.

 ## Connect Azure Stack Edge and configure the network